 [Recipe 2] CREAMY PUMPKIN TAGLIATELLE with CANDIED CHILLI WALNUTS

-Yeehaw, it’s Pumpkin season, and heck I love a steaming bowl of Maple roasted pumpkin and carrot soup for lunch.
-Roasting the veggies first brings out their sweetness, and adds a richer flavour.
+Yeehaw, it’s Pumpkin season!
+I love a steaming bowl of Maple roasted pumpkin and carrot soup for lunch, and roasting the veggies first brings out their sweetness, and adds a richer flavour.

 This is a 10-minute dinner as the sauce is prepared while the pasta is cooking.
 It’s like a creamy Alfredo (that word casts me straight back to Leos in Fitzroy Street in the early 90s), but with less than half the cream and lots more flavour.

 The candied chilli walnuts cut through the creaminess of the pasta sauce and add a beautiful textural topping.
 I strongly suggest you roast double the amount as you won’t be able to stop yourself gorging on them.
 Incidentally, they make an excellent beer snack too!

 [Recipe 1] Maple roasted pumpkin and carrot soup

 Ingredients (makes 3.25 litres/6.9 pints):

 2 kilos (4 lb) peeled chopped butternut pumpkin (you’ll need 2½ kilos whole pumpkin)

 250g (½ lb) peeled sliced carrots (you’ll need 3 large carrots, approx. 350g)